Franco’s image on wane on 30th anniversary

 MADRID — The image of Spanish military dictator Francisco Franco on the 30th anniversary of his death is worse than it was five years ago, according to a new poll.

-The negative view of the late dictator was strongest among young people, aged 18-29 years old, and less unfavourable among those over 65.
+The negative view of the late dictator was strongest among young people, aged 18-29 years, and less unfavourable among those over 65.

-The poll was conducted by the Sigma Dos institute among a sample of 800 people between 14-15 November.
+The poll was conducted by the Sigma Dos institute among a sample of 800 people on 14-15 November.

 On the other hand, the survey showed that more people think Franco’s influence can still be found in Spanish society: 24.1 percent currently compared with 17.7 percent five years ago.